clcar23/C--Live-Project/README.md

 ### Introduction
 For two weeks I worked with other students in the Tech Academy putting together a project over Microsoft Azure's DevOps.
 Our project was a full scale
 **MVC/MVVM Web Application** in **C#** utilizing **ASP .NET and Entity Framework**.
 It's an interactive website for managing the content and productions of a theater/acting company.
+I was assigned to the Rental section where I had to get the functionality and styling done.
 It was a great opportunity to add requested features, fix bugs, and collaberate with the team in an **Agile** environment.

 ### Tools For the Project:
 - Microsoft's Visual Studio
-- C#
+- C#/SQL
 - Html/CSS
 - JavaScript/Razor syntax
 - Bootstrap 5/Font Awesome